 NSAIDs cannot be given at the same time as steroids or in animals with heart failure.
 A full blood count and liver and kidney function tests should be done before starting NSAID treatment.

 Surgery is a possible treatment for some forms of arthritis – this may involve removing the affected joint.
 This can help make an enormous difference to hip arthritis.
-Franklin Vets has a team of talented veterinarians fully trained to perform surgery and aftercare needed to get your pets up and running again.
+Franklin Vets has a team of veterinarians fully trained to perform surgery and aftercare needed to get your pets up and running again.